What is the Elimination Period of an Individual Disability Policy?

 The Role of the Elimination Period

-Conversely, the elimination period is the time frame that starts when you become disabled and must wait before receiving benefit payments from your insurer.
-Unlike the waiting periods or the probationary period, you can file a claim during the elimination period, but the benefits will only be paid out once this period has concluded.
+Conversely, this period is the time frame that starts when you become disabled and must wait before receiving benefit payments from your insurer.
+Unlike the waiting periods or the probationary period, you can file a claim during this period, but the benefits will only be paid out once this period has concluded.
 This structure allows for immediate claim filing while ensuring a predetermined waiting time is fulfilled before benefits commence.

 Elimination Periods in Long-Term Disability Plans